cropgeeks/hpc-help/slurm-overview.rst

 By default this only shows basic information, such as the queue that ran the job and whether it completed or not.
 For more details try::

-  $ sacct -j <jobid> --format JobID,MaxVMSize,MaxRSS,NodeList,AllocCPUS,TotalCPU,State,Start,End
+  $ sacct -j <jobid> --units=G --format JobID,MaxVMSize,MaxRSS,NodeList,AllocCPUS,TotalCPU,State,Start,End

 which provides information on: